hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 		sudo su -

-2. Execute the `env_vars` file using the `source` command.
+2. Execute the `kvm-custom-ips.json` file using the `source` command.
 The `source` command executes the content of the file passed as argument, in the current shell.

-		source env_vars
+		source esx-custom-ips.json

 5. Start the seed VM installation by entering the following command: